 To study how skills and family background influence occupational choices and labor market outcomes, we build a Roy (1951) model that incorporates these factors.
 We build on and extend Roy models presented in Ohnsorge and Trefler (2007), Adão (2015), Nakamura, Sigurdsson, and Steinsson (2021), and, in particular, Mayer (2008).
 In the standard model, individuals are endowed with heterogeneous skills and choose between occupations where the productivity of skills and hence returns differ.
 Importantly, we add two features to this setup.
 First, a child's skills partly depend on their parent's skills, leading to intergenerational correlation in occupation-specific productivities across generations.
 Second, entering an occupation is costly and this cost may depend on the parent's occupation.
 In this section, we present a simple partial equilibrium model to illustrate the mechanisms at play.
 In the subsequent section, we relax several of our simplifying assumptions and extend the model to a multi-occupation general equilibrium model that fits the Swedish economy.
-We estimate the model using individual-level administrative data and use it to perform counterfactual experiments.

-In this simple model, there are two occupations-hunting and fishing-that an individual from family i and generation g can choose between.13 We use the generic index n to denote the occupations and denote fishing by F and hunting by H. Individuals live for two periods.
-In the first period, individuals from generation g are born as children of parents from generation g-1 and choose an occupation based on their endowed skills.
+In this simple model, there are two occupations-hunting and fishing-that an individual from family i and generation g can choose between.12 We use the generic index n to denote the occupations and denote fishing by F and hunting by H. Individuals live for two periods.
+In the first period, individuals from generation g are born as children of parents from generation g - 1 and choose an occupation based on their endowed skills.
 In their second period they are parents and inelastically supply one unit of labor to market work in their chosen occupation.
 This implies that in a given period only one generation is active in the labor market.